 Most of the rice today, whether white, brown, wild, organic, or conventional, is tainted with arsenic — one of the world’s most toxic poisons.

 How did this basic, wholesome food become polluted?
-How should you change your cooking and eating habits?
-Should you give up rice for good?
+Should you change your cooking and eating habits to account for arsenic in rice?
+Or do you have to give up rice for good?

 Arsenic is naturally present in the environment.
 This mineral occurs in the Earth’s crust and is found in soil, water, plants, and animals.

-So maybe you’re wondering: How can it be bad if it’s natural?
+So maybe you’re wondering: How can arsenic be bad if it’s natural?